Adding an Event to Your Timeline

-Events are the key components of any Preceden timeline.
+Events are the key component of any Preceden timeline.
 Events can represent anything from an upcoming project milestone to the building of the pyramids and anything in between.

-To add an event, click the Add Event button or press ⌘+A on Macs / Control + A on Windows.
+To add an event, click the Add Event button above your timeline or press the letter 'a' on your keyboard.

 Here's an overview of each of the options along with a description of how those settings impact the appearance of the event: